Information on transitional arrangements and limits on increases and reductions

 Some increases and reductions will be capped and phased in up to five years until the full bill is due.

 The transitional arrangements are required to be self-funding.
-Therefore, the phasing in of the reductions in bills fund the phasing in of the increases of other ratepayers.
+Therefore, the phasing in of the reductions of bills fund the phasing in of the increases of other ratepayers.

 These transitional arrangements are applied automatically and are shown on your business rates bill in the calculation section.